fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 and 99.7% within 3*σ*.

 ^[13](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch02.html#idm45728492256568-marker)^
-In this book, when a code example contains a mix of code and outputs, as is the case here, it is formatted like in the Python interpreter, for better readability: the code lines are prefixed with `>>>` (or `...` for indented blocks), and the outputs have no prefix.
+In this course, when a code example contains a mix of code and outputs, as is the case here, it is formatted like in the Python interpreter, for better readability: the code lines are prefixed with `>>>` (or `...` for indented blocks), and the outputs have no prefix.